 Ilbijerri Aboriginal Theatre Co-op will receive $200,000 over three years for the establishment of a leadership program to prepare mid-career Indigenous arts for executive positions within the Ilbijerri and the broader Australian performing arts sector.

 The Australian Art Orchestra music leadership mentoring and development program will receive $175,000 over five years to develop the next generation of arts leaders in music.
 The program will offer five 12-month fellowships to emerging musicians to develop leadership including fostering international networks and exchanges.

 The Guildhouse in South Australia will receive $149,550 over three years in support of the next iteration of Guildhouse’s proven artist mentorship program.
 The program, aptly named Catapult, will deliver 23 one-on-one professional development mentorships for visual artists, craftspeople and designers.
 The project also includes a research strand in partnership with the University of South Australia and Flinders University to capture the value of these mentorships over time, ensuring this knowledge can be shared nationally to strengthen sector capacity.

-Lucy Guerin Inc will receive $117,000 over three years to help create a new hub (Collider Studios) for dance-makers.
-This grant will specifically help fund a full-time Independent Programs Producer who will be responsible for running Collider Studio programs for independent artists including residencies, workshops, lectures, peer learning circles and open technique classes.
+Lucy Guerin Inc will receive $117,000 over three years to help create a new hub (WXYZ Studios) for dance-makers.
+This grant will specifically help fund a full-time Studio Producer who will be responsible for running WXYZ Studio programs for independent artists including residencies, workshops, lectures, peer learning circles and open technique classes.

 Under Health & Disability, one grant of $50,000 was awarded to the Eating Disorders Foundation of Victoria towards its Peer Mentoring Program for adults with eating disorders.
 This grant is a follow-up to a previous grant of $70,000 and will assist second year funding in anticipation of ongoing government support.